 DPH cannot evaluate whether people were exposed to site-related chemicals in the indoor air of homes in the past as a result of soil vapor intrusion because these data are not available.
 DPH's primary concern for vapor intrusion south of the CSX Rail Yard is related to the Locomotive Shop Area/Old Cleaning Vats Sludge Pond groundwater plume, where over a five-year period (between March 2009 and September 2013), low levels of VOCs were detected in monitoring well-88.
-Sampling results showed that TCE increased from 2 $\mu$ g/L in March 2013 to 38 $\mu$ g/L in September 2013, and then decreased to nondetect levels (< 1 $\mu$ g/L) one month later in November 2013.
+Sampling results showed that TCE increased from 2 μ g/L in March 2013 to 38 μ g/L in September 2013, and then decreased to nondetect levels (< 1μ g/L) one month later in November 2013.
 Since November 2013, TCE or any other VOC has not been detected in monitoring well-88 [ARCADIS 2017].

-Although the groundwater velocity (hydraulic conductivity) in the Locomotive Shop Area groundwater plume has not been measured directly, a groundwater flow velocity of 17.7 feet/day was measured in the Old Refuse Area Number 2/Old Runoff Pond groundwater plume located approximately 1000-1200 feet east of monitoring well-88 [ARCADIS 2013a].
-If groundwater velocity in the Locomotive Shop Area is similar, groundwater sampled at a point in time in monitoring well-88 would have travelled over 6000 feet south/southeast of the Rail Yard in one year, being diluted by shallow groundwater underlying the residential neighborhood south of the CSX Rail Yard and beyond.
+Although the hydraulic conductivity in the Locomotive Shop Area groundwater plume has not been measured directly, a hydraulic conductivity of 17.7 feet/day was measured in the Old Refuse Area Number 2/Old Runoff Pond groundwater plume located approximately 1000-1200 feet east of monitoring well-88 [ARCADIS 2013a].
+Groundwater flow velocity (seepage velocity) is a function of hydraulic conductivity multiplied by the hydraulic gradient (~0.007 feet/feet), and divided by effective porosity (~25%).
+If groundwater flow velocity in the Locomotive Shop Area is similar, groundwater sampled at a point in time in monitoring well-88 would have travelled approximately 0.49 feet/day or approximately 179 feet south/southeast of the Rail Yard in one year, providing protection through a longer transit time and time available for attenuation through reductive dechlorination and dilution to occur in shallow groundwater underlying the residential neighborhood south of the CSX Rail Yard and beyond.